 Spectacular and unique, Australia has long been an aspirational destination for international travellers.

-While Australians are looking forward to sharing their country with the world again, we’re also enjoying rediscovering our beautiful natural landscapes as well as the best food, wine and cultural events the world has to offer.
+Australians have been enjoying rediscovering our own beautiful natural landscapes as well as the best food, wine and cultural events the world has to offer.
+And with our borders now reopened, we’re looking forward to sharing our country with the world again, bolstered by the Australian Government’s THRIVE 2030 strategy.

 Australia offers nearly A$70 billion in grants, incentives and funding pools to Australian-based companies across priority sectors.